uho/interpretive/README.md

     5 xt-of DUP EXECUTE ( 5 5 )  cr .. ( -> 5 5 )  \ interpretation semantics of xt-of

-Most parts of the discussion in comp.lang.forth on this topic deals with (new) implementation techniques, that allow for words with independently defined *interpretation semantics*
+Most parts of the discussion in comp.lang.forth on this topic deal with (new) implementation techniques, that allow for words with independently defined *interpretation semantics*
 ("The behavior of a Forth definition when its name is encountered by the text interpreter in interpretation state.", [Forth94], 2.1 Definitions of terms) and *compilation semantics* ("The behavior of a Forth definition when its name is encountered by the text interpreter in compilation state").
 Eventually a word is executed and perfoms its *execution semantics* (i.e. The behavior of a Forth definition when it is executed.)